Gaurick/Ad-Emag/README.txt

 Look into changing the beastary around a bit to be less boring.
 Adjust the cookie cutter villains to accept the new rules.
 Healing = 5 flesh/week (or per day for cancerous)
+Make whole game based on the stories and exploits of post apoc heroes (they probably end tragically).

 Make Syrum rules.
   Have pool of them (20?
 Based on an attribute?)